Rag Revival – Reducing Textile Waste

 What we’re doing

 - Each session will teach up to 12 participants new skills around basic sewing (how to do easy fixes on clothing) produce crafts and creations using textile waste.
+Each learner will be creating their own individual square for a community quilt, with all the pieces sewn together to embody something the group find important about their local community.

 - Each session will engage participants in conversations about sustainability and the circular economy, encouraging reflection of current behaviours and a move towards positive action.